Memorize this show prep formula and remind yourself of it every day: TSP = TSL.

 Show Prep Formula & Your 12 Minutes of Content

-Most air personalities are on the air between 3-5 hours per day.
+Most personalities are on the air between 3-5 hours per day.
 The average for a personality oriented morning show, coincidentally, is 3.5 hours.
+Just like an NFL game.
 On a typical music station, it’s common for a show to execute four breaks per hour, each about 3-4 minutes, or around 12 minutes of content per hour.
 That doesn’t seem like much, does it?

 But to make it great, you must invest the time.

-The feature is Rachel’s “baby” and she is great in presenting it.
-But this doesn’t happen by ripping and reading the latest headlines and hoping Turk & Alex respond.
+Rachel is one of the best I’ve ever heard in presenting Entertainment Reports.
+But it doesn’t happen by ripping and reading the latest headlines and hoping for the best.

 I love what Rachel told me about show prep: